5 Days of War

-5 Days of War is a 2011 action film directed by Renny Harlin.
+5 Days of War is a 2011 war film directed by Renny Harlin.
 The story is about the Russo-Georgian War over the Russian-backed breakaway autonomous republic of South Ossetia in Georgia, including the events leading up to the conflict.

 The film was released in Georgia as 5 Days of August, and in other countries as 5 Days of War and also City on Fire.

 Plot

 In 2007, during the Iraq War, a Georgian contingent of the coalition forces saves the life of American reporter Thomas Anders (Rupert Friend), although one of his colleagues (Heather Graham) is killed in the process.
 One year later, in 2008, he returns to Los Angeles, California but soon goes to Georgia on the advice of some of his friends in Tbilisi, who suspect that a large conflict is brewing.
 He, along with his cameraman Sebastian Ganz (Richard Coyle), delve deeper into Georgian life as conflict escalates and they get caught in the crossfire when an air raid strikes a local wedding they stumble upon.
 With members of the wedding party (Emmanuelle Chriqui), and the help of a Georgian soldier (Johnathon Schaech) who had earlier saved them in Iraq, their mission becomes getting their footage of an atrocity by Russian irregulars out of the country.
 But they find themselves faced with international apathy due to the opening of the 2008 Olympic Games.
 Their flight leads them to the Gori.

 The film ends with a long series of testimonials from Georgian citizens who lost family members during the conflict.